prasanthxyz/pp-commander/README.md

 Runs the app in the development mode.

-The page will reload when you make changes.
+The app will reload when you make changes.
 You may also see any lint errors in the console.
+In the background, frontend react app will be served in localhost:3000 which the electron app renders.

 ### `npm run build`

-Builds the app for production to the `build` folder.
+Builds the react app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### `npm run dist`

+Uses electron-builder to build an installer for the app to the `out` folder.
+React production build is done first, and that build is used to create the electron app installer.

 ### `npm run eject`